Dungloe: Name

 There is a river at the bottom of the town and years ago the only crossing was over a grey granite slab lying in the riverbed, hence the Irish name of the town, An Clochán Liath, which means the grey stepping-stone.
 The bridge was built in 1782.

 The name An Clochán Liath was formerly anglicised as Cloghanlea.
 The name Dungloe or Dunglow is believed to come from the Irish Dún gCloiche.
-This name came into common English usage in the later years of the 18th century when the monthly fair, formerly held at Dún gCloiche (five miles north of the nascent town) was transferred to An Clochán Liath.
-In time the name of the fair and that of the town were subsumed.
+This name came into common English usage in the later years of the 18th century when the monthly fair, formerly held at Dún gCloiche (five miles north of the nascent town), was transferred to An Clochán Liath.
+In time, the name of the fair and that of the town were subsumed.
 Today, An Clochán Liath is the only officially recognised name of the town.

 Irish language

 The Comprehensive Linguistic Survey of the Gaeltacht (revised) found that only 21.4% of the population of the area spoke Irish on a daily basis.
 Despite being officially within the Gaeltacht, Irish is not the everyday language of the majority of residents.
 Just over one-fifth of the population are daily Irish speakers.
-Nevertheless, there are Irish-speaking areas outside the town and Irish is to be heard regularly in the town.
+Nevertheless, there are Irish-speaking areas outside the town, and Irish is to be heard regularly in the town.

 Administration

 Dungloe is home to the Dungloe District Court, which covers the west and south-west areas of County Donegal.
+The local council offices are situated in the Public Services Centre on the Gweedore Road, including an Intreo centre, Citizens Information centre and Donegal County Council office.

-There are a number of banks, a Garda station, Donegal County Council office, fire station, and a credit union located on the Main Street.
-Also, there are pubs, convenience stores, supermarkets, cafes, and restaurants.
+There is a Garda station, Donegal County Council office, and a fire station, located on the Main Street.
+Also, there are several convenience stores, supermarkets, cafes, pubs and restaurants.
 The town is the headquarters of The Rosses' indigenous supermarket chain, The Cope.

+The Dungloe Community Hospital campus also contains a hospital, mental health services and a day centre for the elderly.

+A visitor centre to Daniel O'Donnell was opened in 2012 in the town's former National Irish Bank building.
+The visitor centre closed in 2019.